mapbox/cpp/glossary.md

 Then your code should run as fast as possible, despite modularization into separate `.cpp` files.

-One downside exists however: LTO requires your compiler and linker to do more work and will slow down your build.
+One downside exists however: LTO requires both your compiler and linker to do more work and this may slow down your build.
 For small projects this is unimportant.
 But when building complex projects this might cause your machine to run out of memory or your builds to take forever.
-This is the reason that significant effort has gone into a variety of implementations for LTO in compilers.
+This is the reason that significant effort has gone into a variety of different implementations for LTO in compilers.
 In particular, Google engineers have worked hard on a [technology called "Thin LTO"](https://clang.llvm.org/docs/ThinLTO.html) in [LLVM](#llvm).
 Thin LTO is enabled with `-flto=thin` and is designed to unlock intermodular optimizations without slowing down builds as much as other LTO implementations.

-Learn more about Thin LTO via Teresa Johnson's presentation at cppcon: <https://www.youtube.com/watch?v=p9nH2vZ2mNo>
+But LTO is a complex subject and there is a lot more happening under the hood with `-flto=thin`.
+Learn all about Thin LTO via Teresa Johnson's presentation at cppcon: <https://www.youtube.com/watch?v=p9nH2vZ2mNo>

 Learn more about LTO in LLVM at <https://llvm.org/docs/LinkTimeOptimization.html>